 The functions of the Historian shall be to compile, maintain and document information pertinent to the history of the Society.

-.

-Ad Hoc Committee Functions
+Technical Committee Functions

 The functions of these Committees are to foster interest and developments in the designated areas, as described in Section 10.3 of the Bylaws and as directed by the officers and the AdCom.
-Typical areas may include:

-Maintainability

-Human Performance Reliability

-Systems Screening

-Software Reliability

-Advanced Reliability Techniques

-IEEE Energy Technology Assessment

-International Reliability

-Mechanical Reliability

-Nuclear System Safety & Reliability

-Quality Assurance Management

-Health Care Engineering Policy
+Specific technical areas are described in the Operations Manual.

 Amendments